tongni1975/spark-nlp/docs/_posts/dcecchini/2021-01-03-wordseg_weibo_zh.md

 ## Data Source

-The model is trained on the data set from  He, Hangfeng, and Xu Sun.
+The model is trained on the data set of texts extracted from the micro blog platform _Weibo_.

+Reference:

+- He, Hangfeng, and Xu Sun.
 "F-score driven max margin neural network for named entity recognition in chinese social media." arXiv preprint arXiv:1611.04234 (2016).

 ## Benchmarking